I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psisdiskcountersenabled.md

 <p>If TRUE, the disk</p>

 ## -remarks
 <p>A file system driver uses the <b>PsIsDiskCountersEnabled</b> routine to query the system enabled  state of the disk I/O  counters.
-A file system driver will use this routine prior to accounting for process disk I/O using <a href="https://msdn.microsoft.com/library/windows/hardware/hh971609">PsUpdateDiskCounters</a>.</p>

-<p>A file system driver uses the <b>PsIsDiskCountersEnabled</b> routine to query the system enabled  state of the disk I/O  counters.
-A file system driver will use this routine prior to accounting for process disk I/O using <a href="https://msdn.microsoft.com/library/windows/hardware/hh971609">PsUpdateDiskCounters</a>.</p>

-<p>A file system driver uses the <b>PsIsDiskCountersEnabled</b> routine to query the system enabled  state of the disk I/O  counters.
-A file system driver will use this routine prior to accounting for process disk I/O using <a href="https://msdn.microsoft.com/library/windows/hardware/hh971609">PsUpdateDiskCounters</a>.</p>

-<p>A file system driver uses the <b>PsIsDiskCountersEnabled</b> routine to query the system enabled  state of the disk I/O  counters.
-A file system driver will use this routine prior to accounting for process disk I/O using <a href="https://msdn.microsoft.com/library/windows/hardware/hh971609">PsUpdateDiskCounters</a>.</p>
+A file system driver will use this routine prior to accounting for process disk I/O using <a href="..\ntifs\nf-ntifs-psupdatediskcounters.md">PsUpdateDiskCounters</a>.</p>

 ## -requirements
 <table>